project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/sunbird_actor_servc.md

    - To run the background actor system remotely, set the value of **background_actor_provider** property to **remote** in environment variable along with **sunbird_actor_system_name** property value to **BackGroundRemoteMiddlewareActorSystem**

-   - To start the application, make the builds in following sequence:
+   - To start the application, make the builds in the following sequence:

      1. sunbird-utils
      2. sunbird-lms-mw